 No-Cook Candy Recipes

-Do you make candy boards a reliable part of your winter beehive supplies?
+Do you make candy boards or winter patties a reliable part of your beehive supplies?
 Are you planning on trying one this winter?
 Let us know your favorite tricks and recipes in the comments below.